 Synthetic Insulation vs. Down

 The first thing to consider when purchasing a new jacket is whether you want synthetic insulation or goose down.
 The answer should mostly depend on your intended use.
 Good quality down is warmer for its weight than any synthetic insulation and much more compressible.
 However, down's weak point is a complete loss of loft (and therefore warmth) when it gets wet.
 Insulation made of synthetic fibers maintains much of its insulating ability when wet, continues to keep you warm, and dries much more quickly.

 Good quality down will maintain its loft and warmth over time better than synthetic insulation.
 Goose down can withstand decades of being stuffed in your pack.
 In addition to being less compressible than down, synthetic insulation will eventually lose its ability to fully rebound from being compressed, meaning that it won't be as warm.
 The synthetic fiber matrix just isn't as durable as Mother Nature's goose down, but as new materials become available, synthetics are closing the gap, while remaining more affordable than high-quality down.

 For warmer jackets used as an outer layer, down and synthetics have compelling advantages for different environments.
 For use in cold, dry environs, the warmth-to-weight advantage of down is a good choice.
-In wet, cold climates, like the Cascade Mountains or Alaska, a big burly parka like the Patagonia Hyper Puff is a safer choice.
+In wet, cold climates, like the Cascade Mountains or Alaska, a big burly parka is a safer choice.
 Synthetic insulated outer layers are popular for any extended activity where you might get wet from snow or ice melt.